OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_stem_inpatient_services.md

 * For every record in VISIT_DETAIL there may be 0 to n rows in STEM.

+### Revenue Code Mappings
+Records will be written from the INPATIENT_SERVICES table mapping the field REVCODE to STEM.CONCEPT_ID.
+Please see the table below for how this logic will be handled.

+**NOTE** the revenue codes are mapped to concepts with the vocabulary_id “Revenue Code”.
+All these concepts have the domain of “Revenue Code” as well.
+Since there is no revenue table, all records coming from the REVCODE field should go to the OBSERVATION table.

 ### Reading from **INPATIENT_SERVICES**

 ![](images/image2.png)